The Clinical Law Program

 advise entrepreneurs and companies, develop policy by

-or gathering information and writing reports for legislative bodies, or engage in
+drafting legislation and getting it enacted, commenting on regulations or gathering information and writing reports for legislative bodies, or engage in

 community education by teaching high school students about the law.

 Currently between 60 and 70% of our J.D. students graduate having taken at least one clinic.